Ofer Shechter: Early life

 Shechter was born and raised in moshav Hadar Am, Israel, to a family of Ashkenazi Jewish descent.
 At the age of seven, Shechter took part in a commercial for a watermelon ice pop which was broadcast on Israeli television.
-After his military service in the Israel Defense Forces, Shechter attended Yoram Levinstein's theater course and studied acting in front of a camera.
+After his military service in the Israel Defense Forces, Shechter attended the Yoram Loewenstein Performing Arts Studio and studied acting in front of a camera.

 Career

-By 2002 Shechter was selected, together with a group of young Israeli hosts that included Mali Levi, Michael Hanegbi, and Yael Goldman, to host the Israeli youth TV show Exit on the newly established Israeli Channel 10.
+By 2003 Shechter was selected, together with a group of young Israeli hosts that included Mali Levi, Michael Hanegbi, and Yael Goldman, to host the Israeli youth TV show Exit on the newly established Israeli Channel 10.
 In "Exit" Shechter received a wide media exposure, not necessarily because of his hosting talent but because of the many provocations Shechter caused during the show, which most notably was the one he did during a live show in which he revealed his buttocks before the young audience.
 Due to his many provocations, eventually the show was transferred to be broadcast on cable.

 By 2003 Shechter played in the Hot 3 telenovela Mishak Hahayim (Game of Life) and appeared in the Israeli children's song contest The Festigal, in 2004 he starred in the Israeli musical Peter Pan and hosted the music festival in Samakh.
 In 2005 Shechter played the lead role in the telenovela Telenovela Ba'am (Soap opera, Inc.) alongside Yael Bar-Zohar and in 2006 he played in the telenovela Ha-Alufa (The champion) alongside Yehuda Levi.
 In addition, meanwhile Shechter also participated in several campaigns and advertisements for Cellcom and Bamba.
 Shechter was also featured as the leading model in the swimsuit campaign for the Israeli swimsuit manufacturer Pilpel in 2006.
 In addition, Shechter also participant in the regular cast the satirical show Mo'adon Layla (nightclub).
-Shechter participated also in dubbing several Animated series and movies to Hebrew — amongst them Avatar: The Last Airbender (as Zuko in season 1, after which he was replaced by Liron Lev), the film Cars (as Lightning McQueen) and the 2015 film Shaun the Sheep movie and its 2020 Sequel Shaun The sheep Movie 2: Farmageddon (as Shaun).
+Shechter participated also in dubbing several Animated series and movies to Hebrew — amongst them Avatar: The Last Airbender (as Zuko in season 1, after which he was replaced by Liron Lev) and the film Cars (as Lightning McQueen).